chinapedia/wikipedia.abstract.en/Page/Centaur.md

 Mythology

-Centaur_mosaic_-_Google_Art_Project.jpg and estimated to be made between 120-130 A.D.
+and estimated to be made between 120-130 A.D.
 The mosaic now resides in the Staatliche Museen zu Berlin in Germany.|alt=|left]]

 Creation of centaurs

 The centaurs were usually said to have been born of Ixion and Nephele.[3]
 As the story goes, Nephele was a cloud made into the likeness of Hera in a plot to trick Ixion into revealing his lust for Hera to Zeus.
 Ixion seduced Nephele and from that relationship centaurs were created.[4]
 Another version, however, makes them children of Centaurus, a man who mated with the Magnesian mares.
 Centaurus was either himself the son of Ixion and Nephele (inserting an additional generation) or of Apollo and the nymph Stilbe.
-In the latter version of the story, Centaurus's twin brother was Lapithes, ancestor of the Lapiths.Centauromachy_Staatliche_Antikensammlungen_2640.jpg kylix, ca. 480 BC|alt=|left]]
+In the latter version of the story, Centaurus's twin brother was Lapithes, ancestor of the Lapiths. kylix, ca. 480 BC|alt=|left]]

 Another tribe of centaurs was said to have lived on Cyprus.
 According to Nonnus, they were fathered by Zeus, who, in frustration after Aphrodite had eluded him, spilled his seed on the ground of that land.
 Unlike those of mainland Greece, the Cyprian centaurs were horned.[5][6]